uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by using an accessor to the buffer within a SYCL kernel.

-For the oneDPL iterators defined below and any custom-defined iterator types, individual rules define when they are indirectly device accessible as expressed by the `is_indirectly_device_accessible` type trait.
-These iterators may be composed of a mix of buffer position objects, random access iterators, or other oneDPL or custom iterators.
-When such a type is indirectly device accessible and used in oneDPL algorithms with a ``device_policy``, it must not add unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by using the components directly within a SYCL kernel.
+For indirectly device accessible types composed of multiple source components like the oneDPL iterators below, the same rules apply: they must not cause unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by to use the individual components within a SYCL kernel.

 Indirect Device Accessibility Type Trait
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^